monajemi-arman/computer-lab-manager/README.md

 * Run `node create-env.js` to setup the environment.
 * Run `docker compose up mongo` in project base if you don't have a MongoDB server.
 * Install project required node modules by running `npm install`.
-* Running `npm run dev` will start the app and its services.
+* Running `npm run dev:all` will start the app and its services.

 ## 🔮 Future Roadmap